kellydunn/go-challenge-1/README.md

-# go-challenge-1
+OB# go-challenge-1

-This is my implementation for the March [2015 golang challenge](http://golang-challenge.com/go-challenge1/).
+This is my implementation for the [March 2015 golang challenge](http://golang-challenge.com/go-challenge1/).

 ## File Protocol